kkdey/CountClust/README.md

 ## How to cite

-If you are find CountClust useful, please cite our paper:
+If you are find CountClust useful, please cite:

 Dey K, Hsiao C, and Stephens M (2017).
 Visualizing the structure of RNA-seq expression data using grade of membership models. *PLoS Genetics*  **13**: e1006599

+Taddy M (2012).
+On Estimation and Selection for Topic Models. *AISTATS, JMLR* W\&CP 22.

 ## Installation